You can save the hierarchies you created, layout options, zoom level, label, size and color choices and filtering

 data input file (.tm3 or .xml) is in.

 Data input files and tms files can be saved to and loaded from

 any accessible directory as long as the tms files are

 in the same directory as their corresponding data input

 - Choose a file name.
 The default name is

 the same name as the data input file.
 The extension ".tms"

 will automatically be added at the end of the file.

-You can now open the .tms file to lead the data and set the settings automatically.
+- You can now open the .tms file to load the data and apply

 of the file menu to create a new datafile.